SbeckfordCraig/Configure-Active-Directory/README.md

 ![image](https://github.com/user-attachments/assets/b60cf4b2-70cb-451f-99c8-7d2d9e4fdd5e)

-SInce wwe are making a Domain Controller Make sure wwhen you cchoose Image type make sur you choose WWindow Server 2022 not just Windows 10 or WWindowws 11
+Since wwe are making a Domain Controller Make sure wwhen you cchoose Image type make sure you choose WWindow Server 2022 not just Windows 10 or Windows 11

 ![image](https://github.com/user-attachments/assets/953d7c99-db4a-4102-aed3-177bad1e32fa)

-Next for the size, for this example 2vcpus is fine you ccan alwways do more.
+Next for the size, for this example 2vcpus is fine you ccan alwways give it more.
+Just know the cost do change

 ![image](https://github.com/user-attachments/assets/971fc38a-4381-4dd2-b36f-2d80e0d6c763)

 Next Set up the username and password for the acount or wwhoever will be having accccess to the Domain controller.